redwoodresearch/rust_circuit_public/readme.md

 Linux and M1 Mac are supported - Windows has not been tested and probably does not work.

-This library is mainly intended for REMIX participants and former Redwood staff that want to continue using Circuits outside of Redwood.
+This repository is mainly intended for [REMIX](https://www.redwoodresearch.org/remix) participants and former Redwood staff that want to continue using rust_circuit.
 Other people are welcome to try and use it, but it's likely to be a rough time especially if you don't know Rust.

+If you're just getting started with mechanistic interpretability, [Neel Nanda's TransformerLens](https://github.com/neelnanda-io/TransformerLens) may be a gentler introduction.

 ## Installation

 Note: the `pip` version of `rust_circuit` depends on Redwood's internal code, so you won't be able to use that directly - you have to build the Rust code in this repository from source.

 ### Building from Source on Linux

-- Install `rustup` from [https://rustup.rs](https://rustup.rs) .
+- Install `rustup` from [https://rustup.rs](https://rustup.rs).
 Do the default installation.
 - Install `clang`: `sudo apt install clang`
 - Install Miniconda from [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)
 - Create a new Python 3.11 environment: `conda create -n circ python=3.11 -y`